 When you become alumnae/i of our program, the Rutgers–Newark Department of Urban Education still wants to be part of your professional growth as a teacher.
 You will hear from us by email or social media with interesting education-related news, and we will invite you into our classes to mentor upcoming new teachers.
 We will send you potential job opportunities by email as they become available so it is very important that we have the most up-to-date contact information for you.
 We hope that you will continue to see us as partners in imagining and working toward improved urban educational experiences in the state of New Jersey.

 In collaboration with the Federated History Department of Rutgers University–Newark and New Jersey Institute of Technology, the Department of Urban Education offers an MAT in History.
 This graduate program affords you an opportunity to take graduate history courses and obtain your teacher certification at the same time.

 - Be sure to include your contact information so that we may contact you with any questions or concerns.
 We also need to know where to send the form back to you.
-If you are mailing the forms, a self addressed stamped envelope is greatly appreciated.

 - You may request official copies of your Rutgers–Newark transcripts through the Student Online Services link of the Registrar's web site.